-Peter Katina (1975) is a Slovak accordionist focused mainly on contemporary music.
-He was born in Topolcany and started playing accordion at the age of six.
-Already during his studies at the Primary School of Arts he won many prizes in accordion competitions.
+Peter Katina is a Slovak accordionist focused mainly on contemporary music.
+He started playing accordion at the age of six.
+Already during his studies at the primary music school he won many prizes in accordion competitions.
 Since 1993 he studied at the Academy of Performing Arts in Bratislava.
 The Ministry of Education of the Slovak Republic awarded him for excellent results in studies which he graduated with the V.C. praise certificate for excellent school performance in 1998.

 He won several prizes at international competitions, he is a winner of Coupe Mondiale C.I.A. competition in 1996 and a laureate of competitions in Denmark, France and Switzerland.
 For his study results he won the Volksbank Grand Prix for excellent university graduates.
 After the graduation at the Academy in Bratislava Peter Katina studied at the Carl Nielsen Music Academy in Odense, Denmark, where he finished his studies specializing on contemporary music performance with brilliant study results under prof.Owen Murray in 2001.
 Later he continued in postgraduate studies at the Academy of Performing Arts in Bratislava.